-The Premium platform allows you to add the digital distribution service, website with free domain, unbranded embeds, and music publishing administration service.
+The Premium platform allows you to add a digital distribution service, a website with a free domain, unbranded embeds, and a music publishing administration service.

 Digital distribution gives you the opportunity to create a digital release for music streaming platforms including Itunes, Spotify, Amazon Music and dozens more.
 Through the website with free domain service, you can choose your template and photos.
 This includes a free domain of your choice.
 ReverbNation also offers Music Publishing administration, allowing you to earn royalties when your music is streamed, downloaded, or performed by anyone else.
 Premium members get 50% off the one -time setup fee of $50, and 5 free writer accounts included.

-The disadvantages of ReverbNation, in my opinion, materialise in a continuous push by the team to adhere to various offers and initiatives at a charge.
+The disadvantages of ReverbNation, in my opinion, materialize in a continuous push by the team to adhere to various offers and initiatives at a charge.

 Another potential sore point is the customer service team.
 ReverbNation has a consumer rating of 1.74 stars from 119 reviews.
 This unfortunately indicates that most consumers are generally dissatisfied with their services.
 That’s not to say that the entire experience is negative – it may just seem that way.
 It’s always worth doing your research, and trying for yourself.

 Since its creation, ReverbNation has established itself as a platform that puts artists first.
 I would recommend giving it a try and utilizing all of its tools to your advantage.
 Personally, I think that it is worth trying out the Free membership to find your footing.
 Later, you can always spring for the Basic profile for the RPK benefit specifically, as this can really help.